Regional

 The UMBRUCH Gruppe has acquired this unique ensemble in order to awaken it from its slumber.
 Together with the municipality, partners and authorities, the buildings are being renovated to preserve their substance.
 And finally reopened as KLOSTERPARK Boitzenburg.

-The monastery mill is already one of the most important witnesses to Boitzenburg’s history.
-The UMBRUCH Gruppe will therefore renovate it with particular care to preserve its substance and transform it into a place of remembrance for the whole of Boitzenburg.
-Together with the renowned museum expert and curator Dr Kurt Winkler, we will expand the Technical Museum’s offering and also tell the story of Boitzenburg in the mill.
-To attract even more visitors to this special place.
+The KLOSTERMÜHLE (monastery mill) is already one of the most important witnesses to Boitzenburg’s history.
+That’s why the UMBRUCH Group will carefully restore it with a focus on preserving its substance and further develop it into a place of remembrance for all of Boitzenburg.
+Together with renowned museum expert and curator Dr. Kurt Winkler, we will expand the offerings of the Technical Museum and also tell the story of Boitzenburg within the mill.
+All with the goal of inspiring even more visitors to discover and appreciate this unique place.

 We can hardly wait to make KLOSTERPARK Boitzenburg a new place of longing far beyond the region.
 And to set an example of what is possible when the population, politicians and entrepreneurs work together.